Guide

 • Three methods: manual spreadsheets (low accuracy, free), enterprise platforms ($175-500/mo), and lightweight tools ($0-29/mo, 90-100% accuracy).

-• Most SaaS products report 40-60% of revenue as "unattributed" without proper tracking.
+• Most SaaS products report 40-60% of revenue as "unattributed" without proper tracking — and Stripe explicitly warns that landing-page tracking alone will miss orders[10].

 • Privacy-first attribution requires zero maintenance and works without cookies or consent banners.